dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The ledger returns an `InvalidRecipient` error in case `to` equals `from` for a `TransferArg`.

 If the caller principal is not permitted to act on a token id, then the corresponding request item receives the `Unauthorized` error response.
-This may be the case if the token is not held in the subaccount specified in the `from` account.
+This may be the case if the token is not held in the specified subaccount `from_subaccount`.

 The `memo` parameter is an arbitrary blob that is not interpreted by the ledger.
 The ledger SHOULD allow memos of at least 32 bytes in length.
 The ledger SHOULD use the `memo` argument for [transaction deduplication](#transaction-deduplication).

 The ledger SHOULD reject transactions with the `Duplicate` error variant in case the transaction is found to be a duplicate based on the [transaction deduplication](#transaction-deduplication).